qooode/aiopicks/README.md

 <h1 align="center">AIOPicks</h1>

 <p align="center">
-  <strong>AI-personalised Stremio discovery built from your Trakt history.</strong><br />
+  <strong>AI or Local personalised Stremio discovery built from your Trakt history.</strong><br />
-  AIOPicks keeps a curated set of streaming lanes filled with fresh picks generated through OpenRouter.
+  AIOPicks keeps a curated set of streaming lanes filled with fresh picks generated via OpenRouter or a fast Local engine.
 </p>

 ---

 ## ✨ What is AIOPicks?

 AIOPicks is a FastAPI service for Stremio that turns your own viewing footprint into a living discovery feed.
-On every refresh the service summarises your Trakt history, requests new titles from an OpenRouter-powered generator that match each lane, enriches the results with metadata, and serves them as standard Stremio catalogs.
+On every refresh the service summarises your Trakt history, generates lane-matched titles using either an OpenRouter-powered AI generator or a Local offline engine, enriches the results with metadata, and serves them as standard Stremio catalogs.
 The catalogs stay consistent—only the items rotate—so you can pin them on the Stremio home screen without surprises.

 Behind the scenes the service stores catalog payloads in SQLite (or any SQLAlchemy-compatible database you point it at) and refreshes them on a schedule.
-If the AI call fails it falls back to "recently loved" history mixes, so your catalogs never disappear.
+If the AI path isn’t configured, the Local engine uses Trakt listings (trending/popular) plus your taste signals to propose fresh, unseen titles—so your catalogs never disappear.

 ## 🎬 Current catalog line-up